RAILWAY OFFICE OF ARBITRATION

 In a letter dated July 11, 2017, the Grievor’s physician wrote a letter in which he stated, in part:

-As has been previously documented in detail by Ms. McFarland in her employee statements, her employment with CP was not always easy.
+As has been previously documented in detail by Ms. X in her employee statements, her employment with CP was not always easy.
 While she enjoyed the work immensely, work policies and interpersonal relationships took their toll on her personal well-being.
 The period of time following her leave was especially difficult.

-While she no doubts misses the opportunity to continue to work for the railway industry, I would agree with Ms. McFarland that, with respect to her health and overall well-being, she is better off pursuing other areas of employment.
+While she no doubts misses the opportunity to continue to work for the railway industry, I would agree with Ms. X that, with respect to her health and overall well-being, she is better off pursuing other areas of employment.

 From December 24, 2014, to March 30, 2015, the Grievor received compensation for her lost wages through the insurance company Manulife.